 What if I don't have much information about my family?

 Although a large family may provide more clues to interpreting hereditary risk, many of us have small families or limited information available about our family's past.
 Sometimes various strategies can be used to find out more information, such as contacting relatives, searching for medical records or obtaining copies of death certificates.

 What are the limitations of genetic testing?

-Because testing techniques vary, it is important that your genetic counseling team explain the method of testing being used to look for a mutation and the chances that method finds a mutation.
-Different methods have different levels of sensitivity, therefore, even with the best technology, in some cases testing may not be able to find an existing cancer-causing mutation for you or your family.
+Because testing techniques vary, it is important that your genetic counseling team explain the method of testing being used to look for a mutation and the chances that method will find a mutation.
+Different methods have different levels of sensitivity, and therefore, even with the best technology, in some cases testing may not be able to find an existing cancer-causing mutation for you or your family.

 Are my test results confidential?

 Test results will be part of your medical record and, as all medical records, they will never be shared with anyone other than yourself without your permission, as the law indicates.
 If your health insurance company paid for your testing, the insurer could ask for the test result.
 The pros and cons of disclosing your result to others will be discussed with you.
 Participation in a research study is strictly confidential, as outlined in the requisite informed consent document provided to all study participants.

 Individuals differ in their thoughts about genetic testing for cancer risk, what risk means to them, and ways to manage risk.
 They might feel that the knowledge gained from testing, regardless of the test result, helps them to feel less uncertain and to make better health care decisions armed with more knowledge.
 They might feel relieved to know that a genetic change was responsible for cancer rather than something about their lifestyle or environment.
 Others prefer not to know, or decide that the information learned from testing would not be useful to them, perhaps in that it would not change their health care management or provide information for other family members.